farm-ng/amiga-dev-kit/website/docs/concepts/track_follower_service/README.md

 2. **Initiating from Intermediate Points**:
 You don't always have to start the robot from the beginning of a track.
-The controller is smart enough to allow track following from any intermediate point within the path.
+The track follower is smart enough to allow track following from any intermediate point within the path.
 This is especially useful if the robot needs to start its journey from a point that's not the traditional beginning or end.

 ### Requirements for Following a Track

-For the controller to begin guiding the robot along a track, certain conditions must be met to ensure accurate and safe navigation:
+For the track follower to begin guiding the robot along a track, certain conditions must be met to ensure accurate and safe navigation:

-**Proximity to the Track**: The robot must be situated within a maximum distance of 0.1 meters from any existing point on the track.
+**Proximity to the Track**: The robot must be situated closely to an existing point on the track.
 This ensures it's close enough to align itself correctly and follow the track.

 **Orientation or Heading**: The robot's heading needs to align closely with the heading of the nearest